Saturday, June 6, 2009

 At lunch we met Dan, an Australian delegation manager who would be taking Cheryl’s place.
 He's really nice.

 After this quick stop we drove another minute, maybe, over to the bottom of the dune to go sand toboganning, which is basically sledding down a sand dune.
 To do it correctly you have two lie on this board, keep your legs together and your elbows up and slide on down.
 But first we had to collect our boards, put some wax on them with a crayon type thing, grab some goggles, and walk up the sand dune.
-There was a little path up the center of the dune, but even so it was hard walking.
-When you finally got to the top, there was a nice view of trees right down the other side.
-It was windy, but it felt good after the walk up.

 Room 3205 at the Coffs Harbor Pacific Bay Resort